Resin Incense and How to Burn It

 In damp conditions or if the tablet isn’t fresh you may need to repeat a couple of times – if an edge goes out (doesn’t glow when you blow on it), reapply the flame until it becomes fully alight and continues to spread to the area surrounding it.

 Your lit edges should now be spreading on their own.
 Work your way around any unlit edges until the entire outer radius is alight.
 It will turn a grey ashen colour as it begins to burn, and when you blow on it the entire edge should glow red, with the burning area continuing to expand down the sides and into the centre of the tablet.

 You can stop applying the flame once the heat is spreading on its own and there are no areas that have gone out.
 Continuing to gently blow will speed up the process – do not add your resin yet.

 IMPORTANT: IF YOU HAVE TROUBLE KEEPING YOUR CHARCOAL ALIGHT

 Now you just need to wait for the burning area to completely cover the top of your disc.
-As you can see in this image, the grey ashen area is now almost covering the 'S' in the centre of our SOEX tablet.
-Once it is fully covered and grey in colour (rather than black) you are ready to add your incense.
+As you can see in this image, the grey ashen area is now almost covering the ‘S’ in the centre of our SOEX tablet.
+Once fully covered and grey in colour (rather than black) you are ready to add your incense.

 Don’t be tempted to add your incense too early as it may smother the tablet and stop it from lighting correctly.